 There is no situation without a solution.
 Check how we can help you.

-Black PR.
 What separates black PR from the one that many of us practice, there is a small, often fine line called "ethics".
 It's a line that, no matter how many codes of conduct we follow, is directly related to our core values, beliefs and behaviors.
 There is, however, another problem that is starting to take root at a deeper level.
 A trend that needs to be reversed.
 Well, unfortunately, more and more often, lying seems to be more and more natural when it is advisable.
 When thanks to it you can avoid embarrassing situations for the company.

-Meanwhile, not only companies and leaders, but all of us should come back to the belief that lying is never right.
-For credibility, honesty, and often even financial reasons, a company is ultimately better served by the truth than a lie.
-Let's take, for example, situations from the world of politics.
-The Watergate scandal, the scandal involving President Clinton and Monica Lewinsky, and many, many more.
-How much better would leaders be if they had insisted on honesty from the start?
-Black PR it has done them more harm than good.
-Even after making some serious initial mistakes, situations could still be stopped from spinning out of control.
-If only there were greater honesty in facing the truth.
+Take, for example, situations from the world of politics.
+The Watergate affair, the scandal involving President Clinton and Monica Lewinsky and many, many others.
+How much better off would leaders have been if they had insisted on honesty from the outset?
+Black PR has done them more harm than good.
+Even after the initial serious mistakes were made, situations could still have been stopped from getting out of hand.
+If only they had shown more honesty in facing the truth.

-Internet - a paradise for black PR
+Internet - a paradise for black PR?

 Black PR - examples